Paws of Fury: The Legend of Hank: Plot

-In a land inspired by feudal Japan and entirely inhabited by cats, Ika Chu, a conniving high ranking official of the land's Shogun, desires to expand his giant palace.
+In a land inspired by feudal Japan and entirely inhabited by cats, Ika Chu, a conniving high-ranking official of the land's Shogun, desires to expand his giant palace.
 However, it resides right next to the impoverished village of Kakamucho.
 Hoping to get rid of it, Ika Chu plans to force Kakamucho's residents to abandon their town by sending a gang of thugs led by his second-in-hand Ohga to trash the town.
 The townspeople demand that the Shogun appoint a new samurai to protect them after the previous one flees.
 Ika Chu, hoping to offend the townspeople, decides to appoint Hank, a dog prisoner about to be executed, as Kakamucho's samurai.

 After an initial hostile reception, Hank relies on the assistance of Jimbo, a catnip-addled samurai who reluctantly agrees to train him, in order to overcome the townspeople's hostility.
 While training, Hank subdues Sumo, an immensely strong henchman that Ika Chu sent to drive out the townspeople quicker, with the help of Jimbo.
-The townspeople start to see Hank as a hero, but his newfound popularity ends up going to Hank's head, and he neglects his training, which causes a fallout between him and Jimbo.
-Ika Chu takes Hank to a private nightclub, in order to distract him as his thugs trash Kakamucho.
-Hank returns to a devastated town and, after a heated argument with Jimbo, he decides to go home, but an origami figure of himself reminds him of his samurai oath.
+The townspeople start to see Hank as a hero, but his newfound popularity ends up going to Hank's head and he neglects his training, which causes a fallout between him and Jimbo.

+Ika Chu takes Hank to a private nightclub in order to distract him while secretly bribing people to respect Hank.
+At the same time, Ohga leads the bandits to trash Kakamucho.
+Hank returns to a devastated town.
+After a heated argument with Jimbo, he decides to go home.
+Halfway to the harbor, Hank finds an origami figure of himself in his belongings which reminds him of his samurai oath.